 Voter ID laws can be categorized in two ways.
 First, the laws can be sorted by whether the state asks for a photo ID or whether it accepts IDs without a photo as well.
 Second, the laws can be divided by what actions are available for voters who do not have ID.
 These two categorization schemes can and do overlap.

-Photo vs. non-photo identification: Some states ask voters to show an identification document that has a photo on it, such as a driver’s license, state-issued identification card, military ID, tribal ID, and many other forms of ID.
+Photo vs. non-photo identification: Some states request or require voters to show an identification document that has a photo on it, such as a driver’s license, state-issued identification card, military ID, tribal ID, and many other forms of ID.
 Other states accept non-photo identification such as a bank statement with name and address or other document that does not necessarily have a photo.
-Using this categorization for laws that are in effect in 2014, 16 states ask for a photo ID and 16 states also accept non-photo IDs.
+Using this categorization for laws that are in effect in 2014, 15 states ask for a photo ID and 16 states also accept non-photo IDs.
 (To see this difference, look at the columns in Table One.)

 Procedures for when a voter does not have identification: If a voter fails to show the ID that is asked for by law, states provide alternatives.
 These laws fit two categories, non-strict and strict.
 (To see this difference, look at the rows in Table One. )